Health and Wellness Services

 Alcohol Abuse and Dependence: 31% of college students met criteria for a diagnosis of alcohol abuse and 6% for a diagnosis of alcohol dependence in the past 12 months, according to self-report based questionnaires

-If you or someone you know is dealing with an alcohol or other drug related problem there are resources available to you, please contact:
+If you or someone you know is challenged by substance use, there are resources available to you.

 Brandon Peters, Student Support Coordinator